ergo-services/ergo/docs/basics/events.md

 Node-level aggregate counters are also available in `gen.NodeInfo` via `node.Info()`: `EventsPublished`, `EventsLocalSent`, and `EventsRemoteSent` sum across all events on the node.

+The [Metrics actor](../extra-library/actors/metrics.md) automatically exports these counters as Prometheus metrics, along with per-event top-N breakdowns by subscribers, published, local deliveries, and remote sent.
+It also tracks event utilization state -- whether events are actively used, waiting on demand, or idle.

 ## Practical Patterns

 Events fit several common scenarios.